Applied Visual Analytics

 - Overview of the exploratory visual analysis process that incorporates all the above into a unified pipeline.

-- Practical applications using interactive visualization libraries.
+- Practical applications using interactive visualization libraries or popular visualization tools, such as Power BI and Tableau.

 The goal for the course is that the participants should be able to: